Loading

 Media: Delfi

 KARISMA architects: "The main staircase located on the central axis of the building is the heart of the school building, and adjacent to it are the open study areas on the second floor, with large glass facades facing South and West.
 Open areas used for daily study work need shading from the sun, but it is important not to lose the opportunity to look out of the window, and with these criteria in mind, the facade fabric turned out to be a good solution.
-From the outside, the volume of the second floor, covered with a solid dark facade fabric, fits in a dignified manner with the decorativeness of the long facades in a wooden structure and creates a slightly unearthly architectural element above the people passing buy on the street below."
+Externally, the solidly dark facade fabric on the second floor complements the dignified wooden construction of the longitudinal facades and adds a slightly otherworldly architectural element for those passing by on the street."

 2021